 So you’ve bought a house for the first time – it’s an exciting time in your life!
 Owning property can feel very freeing after running everything by a landlord in the past.
 However, the new privileges and freedoms come with new responsibilities, including upkeep and maintenance on the property.
 Maybe you’ve owned before, but when you sold your home and bought this one, it came with an uptick in needed maintenance, such as a larger home or a fixer-upper.

 Even if you aren’t a particularly handy person, it really pays off down the road if you do some basic maintenance tasks for your home periodically.
-Homelight gathered insights from top agents who recommend some easy, clear ways to make your home’s various parts stay functional and beautiful, sustaining the value of the home over time.
+Homelight gathered insights from top agents who recommend some easy, clear ways to make your home’s various parts stay functional and beautiful such as cleaning your window blinds, which helps sustain the value of the home over time.

 Visual Inspection Of The Outside Of The House